New York State Office of Mental Health: Administration

-The state Mental Hygiene Legal Service (MHLS) provides legal representation, advice, and assistance to mentally disabled persons under the care or jurisdiction of state-operated or licensed facilities concerning their admission, retention, care, or treatment.
 The Behavioral Health Services Advisory Council (BHSAC) advises OMH by reviewing, monitoring, and evaluating the adequacy and delivery of services.

 In the State Legislature, the Senate Mental Health and Assembly Mental Health standing committees conduct legislative oversight, budget advocacy, and otherwise report bills on the services, care, treatment, and advocacy for individuals with various disabilities, while the Senate Health and Assembly Health standing committees focus on healthcare facilities operations and services delivery more generally.

+In the State Judiciary, the Mental Hygiene Legal Service (MHLS) provides legal representation, advice, and assistance to mentally disabled persons under the care or jurisdiction of state-operated or licensed facilities concerning their admission, retention, care, or treatment.

 History

 In 1836–1843 the Utica State Hospital was established, and in 1865–1869 the Willard State Hospital was established to relieve Utica of the incurably insane and relieve the almshouses of mentally ill paupers.
 Throughout the late 18th and most of the 19th centuries, families and county almshouses provided care to the mentally disabled, but in 1890 the State Care Act made the state responsible for the pauper insane.
 In 1909 the Insanity Law was consolidated in chapter 27 of the Consolidated Laws of New York.

 The Department of Mental Hygiene was established in 1926–1927 as part of a restructuring of the New York state government, and was given responsibility for people diagnosed with mental retardation, mental illness or epilepsy.
 Dr. Frederick W. Parsons was appointed the first department commissioner in January, 1927.
 He was replaced by Dr. William J. Tiffany in 1937, who then resigned in 1943 over an investigation into handling of an outbreak of amoebic dysentery at Creedmoor State Hospital.
 By 1950, the department had grown into the largest agency of the New York state government, with more than 24,000 employees and an operating cost exceeding a third of the state budget.
-The state acceded to the Compact on Mental Health in 1956.
+The state acceded to the Interstate Compact on Mental Health in 1956.
 In 1964 the law on involuntary commitment was amended with the express purpose of increasing patients' rights.
 In 1972 the Mental Hygiene Law was revised and reenacted.

 In 1977–1978, the Department of Mental Hygiene was reorganized into the autonomous Office of Mental Health (OMH), Office of Alcoholism and Substance Abuse, and the Office of Mental Retardation and Developmental Disabilities.
 The three commissioners serve on a council that performs inter-office coordination.
 In 1989, comprehensive psychiatric emergency programs (CPEPs), hospital-based crisis centers with observation beds, outreach, and referral services, were authorized to relieve overcrowded emergency departments.
 In 2012, the Protection of People with Special Needs Act (PPSNA) established the Justice Center for the Protection of People with Special Needs to create uniform safeguards for people with special needs served in residential facilities and day programs by provider agencies that are operated, licensed, or certified by a multitude of state agencies, including the OMH, OASAS, and OPWDD.